-Section 2.1 Checkoff.
+Section 2.1 Payroll Deduction of Union Dues/Fair Share Fees.
 Upon receipt of a signed authorization from an employee in the form set forth in Appendix "A", the City agrees for the duration of this Agreement to deduct annual Lodge dues from such employee's pay.
+The City likewise agrees to make a payroll deduction for a fair share fee, in the amount certified to be current by the Union, from the pay of those fair share employees covered by this Agreement.

-The Lodge will notify the City in writing of the amount of the uniform dues to be deducted.
+The Lodge will notify the City in writing of the amount of the uniform dues or fair share fee to be deducted.
 Deductions shall be made each pay period and shall be remitted, together with an itemized statement, to the Treasurer of the Lodge within seven (7) days after the deduction is made.

-section 2.2 Fair Share.
+Section 2.2 Fair Share.
 Commencing July 1, 1993, any employee who is not a member of the Union shall, as a condition of employment, be required to pay a proportionate share (not to exceed the amount of Union dues) of the cost of the collective bargaining process contract administration and pursuing matters affecting wages, hours and conditions of employment.
 Any employee hired on or after July 1, 1993 who has not made application for membership shall, on or after the thirty (30th) day following his/her date of hire also be required to pay a fair share of the cost of the collective bargaining process and contract administration.
 Such monthly fair share service charge shall not exceed the uniform monthly dues and/or assessment(s) paid by a member of the Union, less that portion of said dues and assessment(s) which are or may be used for political purposes.